 Teeth bonding procedure

 Unlike crowns or veneers, which need to be done in a lab, dental bonding can be completed in a single appointment.
-What’s more, the procedure is painless, so usually, anesthesia is not necessary.
-The exception is fixing a decayed or chipped tooth, where the inner portions of teeth have been exposed.
+What is more, the procedure is painless, so usually, anesthesia is not necessary.
+The exception is fixing a decayed or chipped tooth, where the inner portions of the teeth have been exposed.

 Preparation

 If you are considering teeth whitening, be sure to complete it before dental bonding.
-The shade of the material will be closely matching your natural teeth color, but it cannot be changed afterward.
+The shade of the material will closely match your natural teeth color, but it cannot be changed afterward.
 Even if you decide to whiten your smile later, the composite will remain darker.
-The color-changing procedure has to be finished at least 2 weeks before bonding, so chemical substances won’t interfere with one another.
+The color-changing procedure must be completed at least 2 weeks prior to bonding, to ensure that chemical substances do not interfere with one another.

-Have your teeth cleaned by a professional before dental bonding, especially if you’re overdue with regular check-ups.
+Have your teeth cleaned by a professional before dental bonding, especially if you are overdue for regular check-ups.

 Bonding

-First, the dentist will choose the shade that’s closest to your natural teeth color and prepare the composite resin.
-Next, they will roughen the surface of the tooth and apply a conditioning liquid.
+First, the dentist will choose the shade that's closest to your natural tooth color and prepare the composite resin.
+Next, they will roughen the tooth's surface and apply a conditioning liquid.
 This helps the bonding material to stick to the tooth.

 The resin is then put on the prepared surface and shaped into the desired form.
 The material is hardened with ultraviolet light.
 Don't worry if something feels off - the dentist can correct the shape even when the resin is dry.